SubstantialCattle5/Sietch/DEDUPLICATION.md

 Sietch Vault uses **content-defined chunking** and **cryptographic deduplication** to minimize redundant data storage.
 Instead of storing an entire file whenever it changes, Sietch breaks each file into small, fixed- or variable-sized chunks (default: 4 MB), computes unique hashes for each chunk, and only stores chunks that haven't been stored before.

-This makes syncing and storage highly efficient — identical data across files, folders, or even vaults are stored only once, reducing disk space and sync time.
+This makes syncing and storage highly efficient i.e identical data across files, folders, or even vaults are stored only once, reducing disk space and sync time.

 ---